PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 13:48:37
+Last updated: 2024-04-02 13:50:40
-Random Quote: Life is a succession of lessons, which must be lived to be understood. - Ralph Waldo Emerson
+Random Quote: Patience and perseverance have a magical effect before which difficulties disappear and obstacles vanish. - John Adams